syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Axis.md

 ## Customization of Border

-The following code snippet illustrates how to customize the border of Horizontol and vertical category axis.
+The following code snippet illustrates how to customize the border of Horizontal and vertical category axis.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}